 Continue along the mile long summit ridge to the Polish War Memorial.
 It is a melancholy place in memory of a Polish aircraft which came down in a snowstorm in November 1942.
 There was one survivor.
 Just picture his walk/crawl to survival on that bleak night, a foreign national setting out from his dead mates, completely unsure where to go.
 He returned to Buckden Pike each year till he died to pay homage for his long gone colleagues.
 Look closely at the base o the crop and you will see parts of the aircraft embedded in the base of the cross.
 To get to the lead mines on the descent head back towards the summit and take a faint path downhill just before reaching the summit.
 The Buck Inn makes for a fine finish in a traditional Yorkshire pub.

 Buckden Pike is one of the Dales 30 mountains

 Take a torch to explore the lead mine.
 Fortunately the unexplained body you will hear the locals talk about has now gone!

-To the east of the summit wall lies some of the remotest country in England.
-As a result it is a place to test advanced compass work.
+To the east of the summit wall (above Nidderdale) lies some of the remotest country in England.
+As a result it is an excellent location to test advanced compass work.